chicbass/chicbass.github.io/aem_ex_e_2.md

 3. 100

 >2
-> Which two teams need to collaborate to create a new custom component while developing an AFM SPA (Single Page Application) project?
-(Choose Iwo.)
+> Which two teams need to collaborate to create a new custom component while developing an AEM SPA (Single Page Application) project?
+(Choose Two.)

 1. Content Authors
 2. **Back-End**